-In trying to develop novel mm-Wave technologies, both their theoretical model and algorithm implementation have been jointly evaluated through a SW testbed at the link- to system-level in various scenarios and environments.
+\emph{\bf Feasible System-level Evaluation of a HW Testbed Using a Map-based SW Testbed:} In the interest of the development of novel mm-Wave technologies, both their theoretical model and algorithm implementation have been jointly evaluated, under various scenarios, through a SW testbed from the link to system levels.
 Notwithstanding the versatility of a SW testbed, it is crucial to prototype a HW testbed before implementing technologies in the real world.
-The SW testbed has limitations, such as being unable to reflect well HW impairments.
 System-level evaluation using a HW testbed is, however, laborious, so a HW testbed usually assesses a technology at the link-level.
-System-level evaluation is desirable due to the complex radio-links of the mmWave system supporting complicated scenarios for various applications.
-If system-level evaluation using a HW testbed is practically feasible, it will promote furthering a mm-Wave system.
+System-level evaluation is desirable due to the complex radio-links of the mm-Wave systems supporting complicated scenarios for various applications.
+If system-level evaluation using a HW testbed is practically feasible, it will promote advancing the mm-Wave system.

-One option to do system-level evaluations using a HW testbed is to integrate HW testbed with a map-based SW testbed.
-As reflecting a link-level evaluation result of a HW testbed into that of a SW testbed (i.e., calibration), the system-level evaluation can be conducted in the digital map consisting of the test site.
-We leave some related work that utilized integrated testbeds based on their HW testbed's results. \begin{itemize} \item The authors in~\cite{Jang_WCM16} evaluated the system-level performance of the demonstrated real-time hybrid beamforming HW testbed for small cell environments by using a map-based channel model.
-The authors in~\cite{SIM_MCOM} compared the proposed non-linear self-interference cancellation with the existing cancellations in a full-duplex system considering D2D interference links and a polarized channel by utilizing the integration of their HW and SW testbeds.
-Although their research was conducted in the sub- 6 GHz, it can be extended to the mm-Wave range. \item The authors in~\cite{Kwon_TMTT} fabricated an RF lens that operated on 77 GHz and measured its HW performance.
-Then, they evaluated an RF lens-embedded massive MIMO system at the system level by combining HW measurements and their proposed algorithm with a map-based channel. \end{itemize}
+One option to perform system-level evaluation using a HW testbed is to integrate the HW testbed with a map-based SW testbed.
+With reflecting a link-level evaluation result of a HW testbed into that of a SW testbed (i.e., calibration), the system-level evaluation can be conducted in the digital map consisting of the test site.
+We describe two related work below. \begin{itemize} \item The authors in~\cite{Kwon_TMTT} and~\cite{YJ_ComMag18} fabricated RF lenses that operated at 77~GHz and 28~GHz respectively, and measured their HW performance.
+They then evaluated an RF lens-embedded MIMO system at the system level by combining HW measurements and specific algorithms, which were a proposed codebook in~\cite{Kwon_TMTT} and the standard mm-Wave beamforming scheme in 802.11 (exhaustive search by beam sweeping) in~\cite{YJ_ComMag18}, with map-based channels. \end{itemize}